How to create an innovation culture

 • Teamwork and collaboration

-With a culture of innovation in place, businesses are equipped to produce breakthrough services and deliver on incremental improvements to existing products that consumers come to expect.
+With a culture of innovation in place, businesses are equipped to produce breakthrough services and deliver incremental improvements to existing products that consumers come to expect.

 Where cultural innovation really succeeds is by capitalizing on the creativity of every employee.